nrk/bencoder/README.md

 using the [Bencode](http://en.wikipedia.org/wiki/Bencode) encoding format.

 The original implementation of this class dates back to the early months of 2004 and it has been somewhat adapted and updated in order to work with modern versions of the PHP interpreter right before making it public.
-It does not ship with any kind of tests yet (sorry, I was still ignorant back then!) but I will add them in some spare time.
 Basically I am making this library open source just because someone might find it useful and it would be a shame to let it rot in the meanders of my backups.

 ### Implementation details ###